Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 the numerous criminal and civil trials that followed in the decades after the uprising, but it's too long and too detailed, describing numerous cases that were very similar in nature.
-The book is still great, but flawed; it could have been perfect if only the second part was much shorter.
+The book remains great, but flawed; it could have been perfect if only the second part was much shorter.